-Use Google images reverse search function to see if the photos have been posted before.
-Apartment rental scams often copy listings from other real listings, but change details or lower the price to lure apartment hunters in.
+Use the Google images reverse search function to see if the photos have been posted before.
+Apartment rental scams often copy listings from other real listings, but change details or lower the price to lure in apartment hunters.

 Do your research on the building or management company.
 Be sure the person you’re speaking to is the landlord or their representative, and you can find out who owns the building through the municipal directory of property owners.

 Always sign a lease.
 As a tenant, it’s your right to have an official Quebec lease drawn up in either French or English, the language of your choice.

 Never send money before signing a lease.
 When paying rent, always make sure to get a rental receipt as proof of payment.

 There are many different neighbourhoods in Montreal that can be considered good for a university student, depending on your priorities.